TimCPB/TimCPB/README.md

 #### Communication

-I believe communication is key to effective collaboration and to a healthy, respectful and fun workplace.
+I believe communication is key to both effective collaboration and a healthy, respectful, enjoyable workplace.
 I took pride in building a loyal and diverse community of customers during my time at Maison Du Velo, which meant engaging and building relationships with people who approached cycling from completely different perspectives, from complete beginners to dedicated enthusiasts.
-Being able to communicate the needs of our customers and our business priorities was also essential in maintaining good relations with a wide range of product distributors in order to simultaneously secure the best possible prices and maintain purchasing flexibility.
+Being able to communicate the needs of our customers, and our business priorities, was also essential in maintaining good relations with a wide range of product distributors in order to simultaneously secure the best possible prices and maintain purchasing flexibility.

 #### Collaboration / Team Work